AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/11-GAExamples/11-GAExamples.markdown

  As we have said, the genetic algorithm does not guarantee that the result is actually the optimal solution.

 The next chapter covers a larger example using genetic algorithm.
-It will also presents a limitation of the genetic operators we have used so far
+It will also presents a limitation of the genetic operators we have used so far.